All Episodes

 They have a point.

-While we're all mocking Janet in Competano, uh it's important to ask, where is Hillary Rodham Clinton on this?
+While we're all mocking Janet in Competano, it's important to ask, where is Hillary Rodham Clinton on this?

-You remember her, Hillary Rodham Clinton?
+Hillary Rodham Clinton?

 She used to be in the papers all the time.

-Every every like four months, you'll see a picture of her uh in uh, you know, in in the capital of some banana republic on the other side of the planet, talking to a room full of students, or uh like she did in where where was it where she was uh uh uh balling out the guy,
+Every like four months, you'll see a picture of her in, you know, in the capital of some banana republic on the other side of the planet, talking to a room full of students, or like she did in where was it where she was bawling out the guy, was that in Uganda or somewhere where the high school student asked her what news she brought about Mr. Bill Clinton's views on this, and she slapped the kid down and said, I don't speak for Bill Clinton.

-I think it was uh Kampala.
+I think it was Kampala.

-Uh it was somewhere in the Congo.
+It was somewhere in the Congo.

 And obviously she's depressed.

-She thought she was going to be the president, uh, and she was that was going to bestride the world like a colossus, and then she finds herself at this dump in the Congo, talking to a room full of high school students.
+She thought she was going to be the president and she was going to bestride the world like a colossus.

-He appointed all these Tsars.
+He appointed all these czars.

 Why wasn't this moved up the chain?

-Why is nobody asking Hillary why isn't Hillary Clinton doing meet the press?
+Why is nobody asking Hillary, why isn't Hillary Clinton doing Meet the Press?

 The State Department loused up this.